-Would you like to test a PayPal transaction before accepting real payments on your site?
-Through this process, you can see the steps your visitors experience while also ensuring that the payment process is functioning as it should.
+Would you like to test PayPal Standard transactions before accepting real payments on your site?
+By testing the process, you can see the steps your visitors will take while ensuring that the payment process functions as it should.

-In this article, we’ll show you how to set up and create test PayPal transactions for your forms.
+This tutorial will show you how to set up and create test PayPal Standard transactions for your forms.

 To begin testing, you’ll need a PayPal account.
-If you don’t have one already, you can sign up for a PayPal account here.
+If you don’t have one already, you can sign up for a new one.

 Next, you’ll need to go to the PayPal Developer site and use your existing PayPal account to log in.

 Once you’re logged in, click on the Testing Tools dropdown.
 Then select Sandbox Accounts from the dropdown menu.